AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      -
-     - Extensive Exif, IPTC, XMP, and GPS data are supported by the reader/writer, and you should assume that nearly everything described Appendix~\ref{chap:stdmetadata} is properly translated when using JPEG files.
+     - Extensive Exif, IPTC, XMP, and GPS data are supported by the reader/writer, and you should assume that nearly everything described Appendix :ref:`chap-stdmetadata` is properly translated when using JPEG files.

 **Limitations**

 * JPEG/JFIF only supports 1- (grayscale) and 3-channel (RGB) images.
 As a
-  special case, OpenImageIO's JPEG writer will accept $n$-channel image data, but will only output the first 3 channels (if n >= 3) or the first channel (if n <= 2), silently drop any extra channels from the output.
+  special case, OpenImageIO's JPEG writer will accept n-channel image data, but will only output the first 3 channels (if n >= 3) or the first channel (if n <= 2), silently drop any extra channels from the output.
 * Since JPEG/JFIF only supports 8 bits per channel, OpenImageIO's